memorius/policy-auction/README-datastructures.txt

 memcache:
   Contains various single-row stuff for quick-lookups to avoid the need to iterate all keys on every request, and provide things in sorted order; runtime and config data.
   This is for small-ish rows so in-memory row cache can be enabled.

+  memcache["vote-salary"]:
+    - Vote salary, same for all users.
+Balance per user calculated from this based on their registration date.

   memcache["active-policies"]:
   - list of all active policy IDs, updated whenever they're added/disabled.